 Updated March 17, 2017

 There has been an important update to the Fair Labor Standards Act (FLSA).
 It was planned for a new overtime rule, intended to increase the fairness and protection of overtime pay and practices for “white collar” workers, to go into effect December 1, 2016.
-(This has now been delayed, see the update below.)
+(This has now been delayed, see the updates below.)

 As a small business owner, you may be getting a few palpitations realizing that this ruling may soon impact your business.
 First, take a deep breath.
 If you’re using payroll tools, like Wagepoint, you already have many of the records you need to comply with this rule, including the current pay level and status of each of your employees.